Marine Snow Removal Benchmarking Dataset: Introduction

-Several studies for underwater image restoration with deep neural networks have been proposed \cite{ueda2019underwater,wangDeepCNNMethod2017,li2020underwater, dudhane2020deep,jiang2020novel}.
+Several studies for underwater image enhancement with deep neural networks have been proposed \cite{ueda2019underwater,wangDeepCNNMethod2017,li2020underwater, dudhane2020deep,jiang2020novel,9775132,9426457,9854113}.
 Most focus on removing the color shift from underwater images.
 That is, the blueish underwater images are restored by enhancing the red and green channels.
 Conventional underwater image enhancement methods using deep neural networks tackle the problem on the lack of large-scale underwater image datasets in various ways.
 For example, the studies in \cite{wangDeepCNNMethod2017,anwarDeepUnderwaterImage2018,ueda2019underwater,dudhane2020deep} synthetically generate degraded images from clean images taken on the ground by simulating the degradation processes of absorption and scattering.
-Moreover, \cite{jiang2020novel,liWaterGANUnsupervisedGenerative2018,fabbriEnhancingUnderwaterImagery2018} uses a generative adversarial network.
-Although a number of challenges to improving the restoration performance still exist, some promising results have been presented.
-However, such studies omit another main source of degradation for underwater images: \textit{Marine snow}.
+Moreover, \cite{jiang2020novel,liWaterGANUnsupervisedGenerative2018,fabbriEnhancingUnderwaterImagery2018} use generative adversarial networks.
+And a number of challenges to improving the restoration performance still exist, some promising results have been presented.
+However, such studies ignore another main source of degradation for underwater images: \textit{Marine snow}.